kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *old-fashioned way of working*

 ### LACK OF TRANSPARENCY
 > Organization's culture is perceived as secretive.
-Employees might not be aware of the organization's goals, strategy, or its future plans.
+Employees might not be aware of the organization's goals, strategy, or future plans.
 They may also feel that they are being left in the dark and that leadership is not open with them.
-The leaders might also be unwilling to share information about the company's financial performance, pay ranges, or other sensitive data.
+The leaders might also be unwilling to share information about the organizations's financial performance, pay ranges, or other sensitive data.

 __Exemplary statements reported by employees:__